-Any one or more of the following events are an "Event of Default" under the Trust Agreement:

-- (i) a default shall occur under the Lease; or - (ii) the Corporation shall fail to observe or perform any covenant, condition, or agreement on its part to be observed or performed under the Trust Agreement, other than such failure as may constitute an Event of Default under clause (i) above, for a period of sixty (60) days after written notice specifying such failure and requesting that it be remedied has been given to the Corporation by the Trustee, or to the Corporation and the Trustee by the Owners of not less than a majority of the aggregate principal amount of the Bonds then Outstanding; provided, however, that failure to comply with the Continuing Disclosure Certificate shall not constitute an Event of Default under the Trust Agreement; provided further, however, if the failure stated in the notice cannot be corrected within such period, then such period will be extended so long as corrective action is instituted by the Corporation within such period and diligently pursued until the default is corrected, but only if such extension would not materially adversely affect the interest of any Owner.
+Any one or more of the following events are an "Event of Default" under the Trust Agreement: the City defaults under the Project Lease by failing to deposit with the Trustee any Base Rental payment required to be so deposited pursuant to the Base Rental provisions of the Project Lease, by the related Interest Payment Date; or the City breaches any other provision of the Project Lease or fails to observe or perform any covenant, condition or agreement on its part to be observed or performed under the Trust Agreement, other than such failure as may constitute an Event of Default under the Trust Agreement pertaining to the failure to pay Base Rental, for a period of 60 days after written notice, specifying such failure and requesting that it be remedied, has been given to the City by the Trustee or to the City and the Trustee by the Owners of not less than a majority in aggregate principal amount of the Certificates then Outstanding, provided, that failure to comply with the Continuing Disclosure Certificate shall not constitute an Event of Default under the Trust Agreement; provided, further, however, if the failure stated in the notice cannot be corrected within such 60-day period, then such period will be extended so long as corrective action is instituted by the City within such period and diligently pursued until the default is corrected, but only if such extension would not materially adversely affect the interest of any Owner.

+Remedies on Default

-Remedies on Default.
-Upon the occurrence and continuance of any Event of Default specified in (i) above, the Trustee shall proceed, or upon the occurrence and continuance of any other Event of Default under the Trust Agreement, the Trustee may proceed (and upon written request of the Owners of not less than a majority of the aggregate principal amount of the Bonds then Outstanding and upon being indemnified to its satisfaction by such Owners shall proceed) to exercise the remedies set forth in the Lease to the extent an event of default has occurred under the Lease.
+Upon the occurrence and continuance of any Event of Default specified in the Trust Agreement, pertaining to the failure to deposit with the Trustee any Base Rental payment required to be so deposited, the Trustee shall proceed, or upon the occurrence and continuance of any other Event of Default under the Trust Agreement, the Trustee may proceed (and upon written request of the Owners of not less than a majority of the aggregate principal amount of the Certificates then Outstanding, and after being indemnified to its satisfaction, shall proceed) to exercise the remedies set forth in the Project Lease to the extent an Event of Default has occurred under the Project Lease.

-Notice of Events of Default.
-If an Event of Default occurs under the Trust Agreement, the Trustee shall, unless such Event of Default is immediately remedied, promptly give notice, at the expense of the Corporation, of such Event of Default to the Owners.
-Such notice shall state that a default has occurred and shall provide a brief description of such Event of Default.
-The Trustee in its discretion may withhold notice if it deems it in the best interest of the Owners.
-The notice shall be given by first-class mail, postage prepaid, to the Owners within thirty (30) days of the occurrence of such Event of Default.
+Notice of Events of Default

+If an Event of Default occurs under the Trust Agreement, the Trustee shall give notice, at the expense of the City of such Event of Default to the Owners.
+Such notice shall state that an Event of Default has occurred and shall provide a brief description of such Event of Default.
+The Trustee in its discretion may withhold notice if it deems it in the best interests of the Owners.
+The notice provided for in the Trust Agreement shall be given by first-class mail, postage prepaid, to the Owners within 30 days of the Trustee's receipt of knowledge of the occurrence of such Event of Default.